ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab4_part.md

 1. As a team:

+    - Create a GitHub Organization.
-    + Create an Organization in GitHub and then create a repository (repo name: Team name) under this organization.
+    - Create a repository under this organization
+        - Use your team name as a repository name
+    - Create a `README.md` file for that repository
-    + Add your members as collaborators so the whole team will be able to commit to their branches.
+    - Add your members as **collaborators** so the whole team will be able to commit to their own branches.
+    - Add a `.gitignore` file appropriate for an Android Studio project.
+        - Do not include Android Studio settings files such as `.idea/`.
+        - Do not include project build folders.
-    + Create a new Android Studio project (1 project per team) with the same name as the repo name (Team name).
+    - Create a new Android Studio project (1 project per team) with the same name as the repo name (Team name).
-    + Your android project folder is your local repository and write all the commands within this repo/directory.
+    - Your android project folder is your local repository and write all the commands within this repo/directory.
+    - Connect your local project to the GitHub repository using `git remote add origin`.
-    + Use 'git init', 'git add', 'git commit', and 'git push' to push your code to the remote
+    - Use 'git init', 'git add', 'git commit', and 'git push' to push your code to the remote
-    + Use 'git remote add origin' to add the URL of your remote repo to this local repo.
-    + The repository should include .gitignore to not include Android Studio settings files (.idea) and the project build folder.
-    + Create an abstract class Shape (java file) with x and y  integer fields (as a team).
+    - Create a Kotlin abstract class Shape with x and y  integer fields (as a team).
-    + Commit the change and push it to GitHub.
+    - Commit the change and push it to GitHub.

 2. As a member, on your local machine:

+    - Clone the repository
+        - Do **not** fork the repository
-    + (Do not fork) Clone the repository and create a branch with your name (do not use CCID).
+    - Create a branch with your name
+        - Do **not** use your CCID as the branch name
-    + Create a model class (ex. circle, rectangle, star, etc) (new java file) that extends Shape in your own branch.
+    - Create a Kotlin class (ex. circle, rectangle, star, etc) that extends Shape in your own branch.
-    + Commit the change and push the branch to GitHub.
+    - Commit the change and push your branch to GitHub.
-    + Create a pull request to main in Github.
+    - Create a pull request from your branch to main in Github.
-    + Ask another member to merge it.
+    - Ask another member to review it and merge your pull request.
+    - After your pull request is merged:
+        - Stay on your local branch
-    + Edit the Shape class by adding a color string field.
-(String color = "blue";) (local your-own branch)
+        - Edit the Shape class by adding a color string field. (val color: String = "blue") (local your-own branch)
-    + Commit the change.
-(Don't push it)
+        - Commit the change.
+(Do **not** push this commit just yet)
 3. As a team:

-    + Edit the Shape class in the main branch **on GitHub** by adding a **color** string field.
-(String color = "$PUT_YOUR_CHOICE_OF_COLOR";)
+    - Edit the Shape class in the main branch **on GitHub** by adding a **color** string field. (val color: String = "$PUT_YOUR_CHOICE_OF_COLOR")
-    + Commit the change in GitHub.
+    - Commit the change in GitHub.

 4. As a member, on your local machine:

-    + Pull the main branch from GitHub.
-You should have a conflict. (**Origin/main -> local your-own**)
+    - Pull the latest main branch from GitHub into your own branch.
+        - You should have a merge conflict. (**Origin/main -> local your-branch**)
-    + Resolve the conflict.
+    - Resolve the conflict in the Shape class
-    + Commit the change.
+    - Commit the resolved file change.
-    + Push the branch to GitHub.
+    - Push your branch to GitHub.

 Please submit: